Transitional Conditional Independence: Introduction

-\paragraph*{Overview} In Section \ref{sec:transitional_probability_theory} we will develop transitional probability theory built on the notion of Markov kernels/transition probabilities.
-We introduce the notions of transition probability spaces, transitional random variables and null-sets, etc. We also go over typical constructions for Markov kernels like marginalization, product, composition, etc. Our main Theorem of this section will be concerned with the existence of (regular) conditional Markov kernels.
+\paragraph*{Overview} In \Cref{sec:transitional_probability_theory} we will develop transitional probability theory built on the notion of Markov kernels/transition probabilities.
+We introduce the notions of transition probability spaces, transitional random variables and null-sets, etc. We also go over typical constructions for Markov kernels like marginalization, product, composition, etc. We introduce the order $\ismapof_\Kk$, ``is almost surely a map of'', which turns the deterministic transitional random variables into a bounded join-semi-lattice and which appears in the hypothesis or the conclusion of a large part of what follows.
+Our main theorem of this section will be concerned with the existence of conditional Markov kernels.

-In Section \ref{sec:transitional_conditional_independence} we will define transitional conditional independence for general transitional random variables.
+In \Cref{sec:transitional_conditional_independence} we will define transitional conditional independence for general transitional random variables.
 We then demonstrate its meaning in the two corner cases: random variables and deterministic maps.
 Our main result of this section will be to show that transitional conditional independence satisfies all left and right versions of the separoid rules.

-In Section \ref{sec:applications-statistics} we will show how transitional conditional independence can express classical statistical concepts like ancillarity, sufficiency, adequacy, etc. We also demonstrate what it can say about propensity scores, likelihoods and Bayesian statistics.
+In \Cref{sec:applications-statistics} we will show how transitional conditional independence can express classical statistical concepts like ancillarity, sufficiency, adequacy, etc., and how Basu's theorem and Blackwell's comparison of experiments read in this language.
+We then formalize the invariance hypothesis of invariant prediction, see \Cref{prp:invariance-tci}, which is the one statement of this section that has no meaning at all in the ordinary calculus, and we record which steps of that methodology do and do not follow from the separoid rules.
+We also demonstrate what transitional conditional independence can say about reparameterizations, propensity scores, likelihoods and Bayesian statistics.

-In Section \ref{sec:graph-theory} we will review some graph theory, which is needed for the section after.
-The main result will be the introduction of the notion of $\sigma$-separation and that it also satisfies all the asymmetric separoid rules in total analogy to transitional conditional independence.